aniketpanda100/disaster-app-project/readme.md

 # OpenLayers + D3

 Description:
 An interactive web application for visualizing natural disaster data.
-See CSC_Final_Report.pdf for more details.
+See CSC_544_Final_Report.pdf for more details.

 To run for dev:
 1. install nodejs/npm if not already installed https://github.com/nodesource/distributions